 It was a great idea until two months down the road my ebill account had been deactivated.
 Deactivated?
 Why?
 What reasoning did they go through to come to the conclusion that after 35 days of access to this online account they would need to deactivate it?

 The first time I gave them the benefit of the doubt, maybe it was a security issue.
 I called and asked for them to reactivate my ebill account, they did and when I checked, it said “Expires in 35 days”.
 WHY?
 This defies all logic.
 Researching further I found that I need an “activation” code to activate my account, an activation code?
 I just got off the phone with the help desk guy and he didn’t think to tip me off about this activation code I’m going to need?
-I know it’s not his fault, someone has made a process that defies all Continue Reading
+I know it’s not his fault, someone has made a process that defies all logic.
+Continue Reading

 Just because no ones done it before doesn’t mean it’s impossible.
 Our world loves to conform to what is proper and what is right.
 I say standout, don’t conform, try something new, be different, challenge the impossible.
 Why?
 Because everything was impossible at one point before someone challenged it and prove it to be possible.

 It can be very discouraging on the impossible path; it isn’t the norm so those that choose to challenge mediocrity are bound to face much ridicule.
 Trying something new is always scary but to those who dare to push the limits await a substantial reward.
 They are the trend setters, the leaders, the people that aren’t afraid to be wrong and without them our world would never progress.

 If you’re one of these people good for you and good luck, if you’re not, maybe think twice about putting someone down for trying something new next time.